-The Beautiful Brain explores the latest findings from the ever-growing field of neuroscience through monthly long-form essays, reviews, galleries, short-form blog posts and more, with particular attention to the dialogue between the arts and sciences.
-The site explores questions of creativity, the mind of the artist, and the mind of the observer that modern neuroscience is beginning to address.
+The Beautiful Brain explores the the dialogue between current neuroscience and visual art.
+The site explores questions of creativity and perception that involve the mind of the artist as well as the mind of the observer, questions which modern neuroscience is beginning to address (gradually and responsibly, of course!).
 Instances where art seeks to answer questions of a traditionally scientific nature are also of great interest, and for that reason you will hear from artists as well as scientists at The Beautiful Brain.

-NOAH HUTTON is a director based in New York City, working through his production house, Couple 3 Films.
+NOAH HUTTON is a writer and film director based in New York City, working through his production house, Couple 3 Films.
 His first feature film, Crude Independence, was an official selection of the 2009 SXSW Film Festival and won Best Documentary Feature at the 2009 Oxford Film Festival.
-In 2010, he began filming a 10-year documentary about The Blue Brain Project, and in 2011 he directed a series of 30 short films for Scientific American, and served as a judge for the 2011 and 2012 Brain Art Competitions.
-His 2012 concert film King for Two Days, which premiered at the 2012 Big Sky Documentary Film Festival, is a portrait of jazz drummer Dave King (The Bad Plus).
+In 2010, he began filming a 10-year documentary about The Blue Brain Project, and in 2011 he directed a series of 30 short films for Scientific American.
+In 2013, he curated Subjective Resonance Imaging, an international gallery show in conjunction with the 2013 Human Brain Mapping Conference, and was a featured speaker at the 2013 Association of Neuroaesthetics Symposium at the Venice Biennale.
 Noah graduated from Wesleyan University, where he studied art history and neuroscience.

 BEN EHRLICH lives in Washington Heights, New York City.
 He is interested in the life and work of Nobel Prize-winning “father of modern neuroscience” Santiago Ramón y Cajal, some of whose non-technical writings he has translated from the original Spanish.
 His selections from Café Chats (Charlas de café, 1920), a popular book of semi-serious aphorisms and meditations, were published in New England Review in Spring 2012.
 Ben also published twelve articles in 2007 as a summer intern at The Forward, a national weekly news magazine.
 He is currently finishing up a job as the ghostwriter/ editor of a pop-psychology book for a major publisher.
 In 2009, Ben earned a Bachelor of Arts degree with highest honors in Literary Studies from Middlebury College.